-Aromatherapy works by stimulating olfactory receptors that in turn stimulate the part of the brain that is linked to regulation of the emotions.
+Aromatherapy works by stimulating olfactory receptors that in turn stimulate the part of the brain that is linked to the regulation of emotions.
 It has been widely used to relieve symptoms of anxiety and depression.
 Now, many studies show that aromatherapy can benefit patients with dementia, like those with AD.

 Some of the essential oils stimulate cognitive functioning and memory for patients with memory loss.
 In dementia, the hardest symptom to treat is agitation and aggression among patients.
-A study has found that essential oils, particularly lavender, bergamot and lemon balm, can help calm the patient and suppress aggression, agitation, and other psychotic symptoms in patients with dementia.
+A study has found that essential oils, particularly lavender, bergamot, and lemon balm, can help calm the patient and suppress aggression, agitation, and other psychotic symptoms in patients with dementia.

 The use of aromatherapy as a complementary treatment for dementia has gained immense popularity.
 Though many studies are still needed to provide further evidence of the health benefits of aromatherapy in dementia, evidence-based studies have shown promising results.